seagull-js/seagull-js.github.io/chapters/general/contributing.md

 ## file structure

-- README.md is the first page and contains an introduction.
+- README.md is the first page ("index.html") and contains an introduction.
 - SUMMARY.md contains the table of content, which is shown as a left slide menu.

+More details can be found in [gitbook's](https://toolchain.gitbook.com) own documentation site, which itself is just a gitbook.